jm96441n/personal-site/content/about.md

 * Hiking and traveling (though I haven't done much of either in the past year)
 * [TDD](https://en.wikipedia.org/wiki/Test-driven_development)
 * Cooking (a lot of my time not spent on the computer is spent in the kitchen)
+* The pursuit to brew the perfect cup of coffee
 * Loki - my dog.
 He's a jindo-corgi mix who's a rescue from South Korea courtesy of the kind and caring folks at [Korean K9 Rescue](https://www.koreank9rescue.org/)

 {{<figure